-- •Basic Staff-to-individual ratio range of 1:2. - •Level 1 Staff-to-individual ratio of 1:1.
+- Basic The provision of the service at a staff-to-individual ratio range of 1:2. - Level 1 The provision of the service at a staff-to-individual ratio of 1:1.

 Supported Employment services may not be rendered under the Waiver until it has been verified that: